csc301-fall2014/BuilderExample/README.md

  * Providing a default constructor (i.e. a constructor with 0 arguments).
  * Providing setters for all properties.

-The problem is that we made it way too easy for other developers/classes to (accidently) create invalid/illegal instances (e.g. An address that is missing the street name).
+The problem is that we made it way too easy for other developers/classes to (accidently) create invalid/illegal instances (e.g. an address that is missing the street name).

 We want to ensure that it is impossible to create invalid/illegal [`CanadianAddress`](src/csc301/builderExample/CanadianAddress.java) instances.